 Privacy Policy Updates

 Updates to your Privacy Policy should explicitly lay out that content being submitted by end users are being transmitted to a third party Generative AI solution.
-Further, additional disclaimers around sharing personally identifiable information, protected health information, or any other kind of sensitive personal information, should be identified and disclaimed accordingly.
+Further, additional disclaimers around sharing personally identifiable information, protected health information, or any other kind of sensitive personal information or confidential information should be identified and disclaimed accordingly.
 For example, OpenAI (makers of ChatGPT) require that you enter into a Data Processing Addendum with them if you’re planning on allowing end users to enter personal data.

 Let Us Help